nachocaru/xaprb.com/content/blog/2008-08-12-maatkit-version-2152-released.md

 Keep reporting those bugs and feature requests!

 As you might expect, the changelog for such a long release cycle is, er, large.
-There&#8217;s a lot of new stuff here.
-I&#8217;d like to highlight the new features in mk-parallel-dump and mk-parallel-restore &#8212; which I just used to reduce a job that would have taken weeks down to mere days &#8212; and a lot of new code in mk-table-sync, as well as the up-and-coming mk-audit, which is in release-early/often mode.
+There's a lot of new stuff here.
+I'd like to highlight the new features in mk-parallel-dump and mk-parallel-restore &#8212; which I just used to reduce a job that would have taken weeks down to mere days &#8212; and a lot of new code in mk-table-sync, as well as the up-and-coming mk-audit, which is in release-early/often mode.

 <pre>Changelog for mk-archiver: